SSpeights/PowerShellGuide/get-powershell.md

 You can get the latest Powershel Binary here - [https://github.com/PowerShell/PowerShell](https://github.com/PowerShell/PowerShell).
 Be sure to click on the link the installer you want in "Downloads" - and not the link to the "Supported Platform" in the first column.

-## Powershell Documentation one more time
+## Powershell documentation - first mention

 Here you can find a complete list of PowerShell resources recommended by me and our resident PS-Guru, Nicholas Dille.
 This is also in resources and specific resources are explained in the "Discovery" section.
 Don't be afraid to use the documentation or to get help!

 * The PowerShell Best Practices and Style Guide: [https://poshcode.gitbooks.io/powershell-practice-and-style/](https://poshcode.gitbooks.io/powershell-practice-and-style/)
 * Professional PowerShell \(by myself\): [http://dille.name/professional-powershell](http://dille.name/professional-powershell)